 We have a TMJ joint on each side of the face and this joint connects the jaw to the skull and allows mobility which is needed in order to talk, chew and do all other kinds of facial movements.
 Stress in the jaw joint is one of the common reasons for jaw pain and stiffness.
 This stress may be caused if a person has a habit of grinding the jaws or clenching their teeth.

 Muscle tension can cause a pull on the jaw joints and facial pain.
 Applying TMJ relief pressure points along with facial muscle exercises is a great way to reduce pain and discomfort in the jaws, and TMJ symptoms like inflammation, spasms, swelling, and pain.

 Causes of Jaw Pain and TMD (Temporomandibular Disorders)

-Although the exact causes of TMJ are not known, but the symptoms usually arise from complications in the muscles of the jaw or parts of the temporomandibular joint itself.
+Although the exact cause of TMJ is not known, the symptoms of temporomandibular joint dysfunction usually arise from complications in the muscles of the jaw or parts of the temporomandibular joint itself.

-- Injury to the jaw or the temporomandibular joint or the muscles of te head or neck due to a heavy blow or whiplash.
+- Injury to the jaw or the temporomandibular joint or the muscles of the head or neck due to a heavy blow or whiplash.

-- Grinding or clenching of teeth which exerts pressure on the temporomandibular joint.
+- Grinding or clenching of teeth exerts pressure on the temporomandibular joint.

 - Movement of the soft cushion present between the ball and socket of the joint.